Orlando tragedy: Two officers remembered

 - Orange County Sheriff's Deputy Norman Lewis played college football

-(CNN)One was a mother known for working with youth in the Orlando community.
+(CNN)One officer was a mother known for working with youth in the Orlando community.

 The other was a hulking former college football player known as "Big Norm."